Dan Collison

 I was brought in by the CPO and asked to redesign the SaaS platform.

-The main problems to solve were
+The problems to solve were

-The navigation and signposting were disorganised
+The navigation and IA was disorganised

-I came up with strategies for two projects
+I planned for two projects

 A design language / design system